How to succeed in your first projection mapping project

 Permanent stage design- Olga and HeavyM

 Two things to plan for: sleep mode and your background picture.
 Set up your computer’s energy settings to make sure your mapping doesn’t stop if your computer goes into energy saving mode.
+Projection mapping software is designed to be accessible and easy for any user to operate, regardless of technical expertise.

 Similarly, pay attention to the background picture.
 If a window closes, it is better to have a plain black background picture, both to preserve your audience’s eyes and to avoid showing everyone a family picture!